Advising

 Once you have attended a Study Abroad 101 session, you can enter into the advising phase of studying abroad.

-We recommend you begin planning for your study abroad experience at least a year in advance in order to meet all program and scholarship deadlines.
-However this is just a recommendation, not a requirement.
+We recommend you begin planning for your study abroad experience at least a year in advance to meet all program and scholarship deadlines.
+However, this is just a recommendation, not a requirement.

-UMBC Education Abroad Advisors are here to help you sift through the hundreds of study abroad programs at your finger tips to find the right experience for you.
-If you are planning to study abroad abroad for a semester or academic year you are required to meet with the Education Abroad Advisor to fulfill your advising requirement, however they are also available for advising on faculty-led programs, study abroad scholarships and any other concern you may have about studying abroad.
+The UMBC Education Abroad Advisor is here to help you sift through the hundreds of study abroad programs at your fingertips to find the right experience for you.
+If you are planning to study abroad for a non-faculty-led summer or winter, semester or academic year you are required to meet with the Education Abroad Advisor to fulfill your advising requirement.
+If you’re interested in winter/summer faculty-led study abroad programs, although not required, you may schedule an advising meeting with the Faculty-Led Study Abroad (FLSA) Coordinator.
+Both staff members can provide advising regarding study abroad scholarships, and any other concerns you may have about studying abroad.

-Please note that it is required to attend Study Abroad 101 before scheduling a meeting with an Advisor.
+Please note that it is required to attend Study Abroad 101 before scheduling a meeting with the Advisor or Coordinator.
+To request an appointment, email educationabroad@umbc.edu

 • How can I review my degree audit?